 Some service organizations may only need a SOC 1.
 Others may need a SOC 2.
 And still others may need both.

-Organizations needing a SOC 1 report find them useful in evaluating their internal controls regarding compliance and ensuring adherence to appropriate laws and regulations.
-They are also required when user entity auditors plan and perform financial statement audits.
+Organizations needing a SOC 1 report find them useful in evaluating their internal controls, and they are also utilized when user entity auditors plan and perform financial statement audits.

 In the case of SOC 2, while the report can be helpful for internal improvement and evaluation of the non-financial controls that it’s focused on, the need is usually driven by customers.